-This prestigious concert, which is sponsored by the President of the University and presented during the Spring semester, features 5 to 9 of our finest music students.
-The President's Honor Recital will take place Sunday, March 17, 2019 in the Memorial Chapel.
+This prestigious concert, which is sponsored by the President of the University and presented during the Spring semester, features up to 8 of our finest music students.
+The President's Honor Recital will take place Sunday, March 8, 2020 in the Memorial Chapel.